-Refer to Database Connection Setup in the Appeon Server Configuration Guide for instructions on this task.
+Refer to Chapter 4, Database Connection Setup in Appeon Server Configuration Guide for .NET or in Appeon Server Configuration Guide for J2EE for instructions on this task.

 Task #3: Set up communication between the Web application UI (hosted on the Web server) and the Web application business logic (hosted on Appeon Server).
-This is done via the Web server configuration for the application.
-(Appeon task)
+This is done via the Web server configuration for the application (Appeon task).
+This task is not required if Appeon Server and Web server are set up on the same machine, because the communication will be automatically set.

-Refer to in the Web Server Configuration Guide for instructions on this task.
+Refer to Web Server Configuration Guide for instructions on this task.

-Task #4: Configure Appeon Developer so that it has sufficient information to automate the task of converting and deploying the target PowerBuilder application.
-(Appeon task)
+Task #4: Configure Appean Developer so that it has sufficient information to automate the task of converting and deploying the target PowerBuilder application (Appean task).

-Refer to the Appeon Developer User Guide for instructions on this task.
+Refer to Appeon Developer User Guide for instructions on this task.